 I highly recommend taking a guided tour of the Mayan Museum in Cancun to understand the museum displays and the San Miguelito ruins better.

-A lot of the signage inside the museum is available only in Spanish.
-Having a guide explain them to you really helps.
+A lot of the signage inside the museum is only available in Spanish.
+Having a guide explain it to you really helps.

-The museum doesn’t do guided tours and no guides are available on site.
-However, there are a couple of best Mayan Museum guided tours (listed below) that you can choose from.
+The museum doesn’t offer guided tours, and no guides are available on-site.
+However, there are a couple of the best Mayan Museum guided tours (listed below) that you can choose from.

 Cancun Mayan Museum Opening Hours